Become a Public Service Loan Forgiveness (PSLF) Help Tool Ninja

 Right now, the output of the PSLF Help Tool is a PDF of the PSLF form.
 You must take this form to your employer for signature and then submit by mail, fax, or secure upload to MOHELA’s website (if they are already your servicer).

-It might seem strange to say so in 2021, but you and your employer can’t electronically sign the form through our website at this time.
+You and your employer can’t electronically sign the form through our website at this time.
 You also can’t electronically submit your form to us through our website when you’re done with signatures.
 Rest assured, we are working to make it possible to digitally sign and submit PSLF forms as the next major enhancement to the PSLF Help Tool.
-So watch this space.
+So, watch this space.

 A Quick Note About Signatures